 We all appreciate Dwight so much for all that he does to create and promote public trails throughout our region.
 Whether he’s lobbying government agencies or crawling through manzanita bushes to carve out new routes, Dwight is a great testament to the human spirit.
 He found his passion for mountain biking as part of a challenging recovery from addiction and depression, and continues to be a beacon of hope for all who struggle with life’s difficulties.
 He’s proof positive that with the right attitude and determination you can make the world a better place.

 A place as beautiful as Yosemite has a tendency to attract equally lovely and talented artists, such as expert glassblower Maggie Bean.
 We are fortunate to get to work with Maggie to offer hot glass blowing classes.
 Anyone 8 years or older is welcome to join Maggie in making their very own piece of custom glass art.
 No experience is necessary to succeed under Maggie’s instruction.
 The class takes about an hour and a half, then your glass art piece has to cool overnight so you can take it home with you the next day.
 Contact our Recreation team for details and reservations at (209) 379-2373 x 3 or .

-The ace pilots at Courtney Aviation are using their off-duty firefighting planes to conduct air tours of Yosemite.
+The ace pilots at Courtney Aviation are using their state-of-the-art off-duty firefighting planes to conduct air tours of Yosemite.
 Their FAA Air Carrier certification allows them to take you high above Yosemite’s classic icons including Yosemite Valley, Tuolumne Meadows and the pristine High Country, seeing Yosemite in ways that no one can from the road or the trail.
 They’ve created a super one-hour trip, but can also customize beyond Yosemite if you want to venture further.
 Contact our Recreation team for details and reservations at (209) 379-2373 x 3 or .